 House Bill 1385 by Representative Basabe and Senate Bill 1502 by Rodriquez relating to Vessel Owner and Operation Requirements-MIAF is concerned with provisions of these bills as filed.
 We met with Representative Basabe and FWC to discuss our issues with the bill.
 We had a wonderful meeting with the Representative and his staff.
 We discussed our concerns with the four-hour limitation and the national criminal search components of the bill.
 We anticipate an amendment will be filed to the bill and eliminate these issues.
 The bill will still add anchoring restrictions to specific waterbodies in Miami Dade.
 We also suggested proviso language for more on the water law enforcement in the Miami area.
 House Bill 1385 has three committees of reference and has not been heard in the first committee of reference.
-The House Bill is not scheduled to be heard during the fourth week as of the writing of this report.
+The House Bill is not scheduled to be heard during the fifth week as of the writing of this report.
 The Senate companion, Senate Bill 1502 is identical to House Bill 1385.
-The Senate Bill also has three committees of reference and is scheduled to be heard on March 27th.
-An amendment was filed to the Senate Bill eliminating our two concerns.
-Unfortunately, the amendment has been withdrawn.
-We will continue to update you on this bill after we discuss the next steps with the sponsors.
+The Senate Bill also has three committees of reference.
 The Senate Bill is sponsored by the Chair of the Senate Environment and Natural Resources Committee, Senator Rodriguez.
 Senate Environment and Natural Resources is the first committee stop in the Senate.
+The Senate Bill passed the first committee of reference 9-0 without any amendments.
+The bill has two more committee stops.

 House Bill 1103 by Representative Tramont and Senate Bill 1314 by Senator Wright relating to Boating Restricted Areas-Both the House Bill and Senate Bill have three committees of reference.
 The Senate bill passed the Senate Environment and Natural Resources Committee agenda during the third week unanimously.

 We have offered the Senate sponsor amendment language to the bill.
-The House bill is scheduled to be heard in its first committee of reference the House Agriculture, Conservation and Resiliency Subcommittee on March 27th.
-Again, we are working with other MIA's to offer the House sponsor amendment language to the bill.
+As of the writing of this report the Senate Bill is not scheduled to be heard in the second committee of reference.
+The House passed in its first committee of reference, the House Agriculture, Conservation and Resiliency Subcommittee on March 27th.
+Again, we are working with other boating groups to offer the House sponsor amendment language to the bill.
+The bill has two more committee stops.
+The second committee of reference does not have any other committees scheduled at this time.
+We will continue to watch these bills.
 The bill would add to the Boating Restricted area statute an ordinance establishing a slow speed, minimum wake boating-restricted area, if the area is within 500 feet of any private or public marina pumpout.
 This new language adds "private" to the statute and does not require fuel.

 SB 1640 by Senator Gruters relating to Waterway Markers-The Senate Bill does not have a linked companion bill currently.
-The bill has three committees of reference and was not heard the third week and is not scheduled on the Senate Environment and Natural Resources Committee during the fourth week.
+The bill has three committees of reference and was not heard the fourth week and is not scheduled on the Senate Environment and Natural Resources Committee during the fifth week.
 Simply, the bill requires all waterway markers including informational markers placed by local governments to be attached to a plastic breakaway structure or floating buoy.
 It bans state and local governments from affixing waterway markers to steel or wood pilings.